shubhambattoo/node-api-starter/README.md

 npm start
 ```

-this will serve the project on port 3000
+this will serve the project on [http://localhost:3000](http://localhost:3000)

 ## Author